diodesign/diosix/docs/build.md

 #### Run compilation and emulation

-To build and run Diosix inside the Docker container, run the container interactively (with `-it` and `--rm`) and pass the build wrapper commands:
+To build and run Diosix inside the Docker container using QEMU, run the container interactively (with `-it` and `--rm`) and pass the build wrapper commands:

 ```bash